Welcome to today's edition of the Rush 24-7 podcast.

 I've seen him off the campaign trail.

-And I I truly do believe that he has the leadership qualities and the vision to make America great again.
+And I truly do believe that he has the leadership qualities and the vision to make America great again.

-This is this is a choice between two futures.
+This is a choice between two futures.

-I I think it's a bit like Ronald Reagan said so many years ago.
+And in a very real sense, I think it's a bit like Ronald Reagan said so many years ago.

-Whether we're gonna continue to go down the same hill we've been going down to a weaker America at home and abroad, a more stifled American economy under the weight of higher taxes, more regulation, more Obamacare, more bad trade deals, walking farther away from our most cherished constitutional ideals and principles.
+Whether we're going to continue to go down the same hill we've been going down to a weaker America at home and abroad, a more stifled American economy under the weight of higher taxes, more regulation, more Obamacare, more bad trade deals, walking farther away from our most cherished constitutional ideals and principles.

 That's the choice before us.

-And they're those people are their legion.
+And those people are their legion.

-This is this is not the America we dreamed of when we were kids, thought we would grow up to this is not how things seem to operate.
+This is not the America we dreamed of when we were kids, thought we would grow up to.

-The one thing that that I tell people is that if that's your view, Donald Trump and Mike Pence don't have any fingerprints on any of this.
+The one thing that I tell people is that if that's your view, Donald Trump and Mike Pence don't have any fingerprints on any of this.

-Everything that is causing people to be unnerved or uneasy or or frightened about the future that's all been done by people who are on the Democrat side seeking reelection in Mrs. Clinton's case seeking election but as far as Mr. Trump is concerned and you have nothing to do with Obamacare.
+Everything that is causing people to be unnerved or uneasy or frightened about the future, that's all been done by people who are on the Democrat side seeking reelection, in Mrs. Clinton's case, seeking election.

 And I think that's a telling point.

-I mean and as you said when I was in the Congress I fought against Obamacare.
+I mean, and as you said, when I was in the Congress, I fought against Obamacare.

 I fought against the so-called stimulus bill.